 At a half size down, the fit works for me once warmed up, but there will be a little more room for toe-splay in a slightly bigger size, considering the strength of the textile upper.
 Wide footers, try in-store if possible, or have a full understanding of return policies.
 I lean towards recommending a half size up for a wider foot – the TPU forefoot overlays could potentially warrant the need to size up.

 For a shoe that is so light in weight and not the widest, the Kyrie Low 4 does a fantastic job in terms of support.
+In fact it is one of our top picks in 2021 for best ankle support.

 The low-profile ride, strength in materials, and a proper fit will all combine to give an ultra-secure ride in all directions on-court.